s-ball/DiabloLauncher/README.md

 ## Current status

-This program is currently a pre-alpha version.
-Most of the code is written and tested, but major feature are not yet implemented.
+This program is currently a beta version.
+Most of the code is written and tested, but it still lacks extensive testing.
 Its full source is available from [GitHUB](https://github.com/s-ball/DiabloLauncher).

 ## Goals